I’m working on my quarterly reshaping — where I choose new companies to enter my portfolio. The first part of this is industry analysis.

-I like technology names here, some utilities, and healthcare-related names, particularly those that are strongly capitalized.
+I like some technology names here, some energy some healthcare-related names, P&C Insurance and Reinsurance, particularly those that are strongly capitalized.
 I’m not concerned about the healthcare bill; necessary services will be delivered, and healthcare companies will get paid.

 At present, I am trying to be defensive.
 I don’t have a lot of faith in the market as a whole, so I am biased toward the green zone, looking for mean-reversion, rather than momentum persisting.
-The red zone is more highly cyclical than I have seen in quite a while.
+The red zone is pretty cyclical at present.
 I will be very happy hanging out in dull stocks for a while.

 After the heavy disaster year of 2011, P&C insurers and reinsurers look cheap.
 Many trade below tangible book, and at single-digit P/Es, which has always been a strong area for me, if the companies are well-capitalized, which they are.